 All students are required to take at least a six-period schedule.
-An early consideration in choosing classes for 2023-2024 is whether students will take advantage of the 7-period day.
+An early consideration in choosing classes for 2022-2023 is whether students will take advantage of the 7-period day.
 The 7-period day gives students the opportunity to enrich their educational experiences by taking one extra class.
 This provides students the opportunity to experience subjects and activities they might not otherwise attempt or receive assistance in an area in which they struggle.
 Students who need to make up credits toward graduation should consider a 7-period schedule.
 Students who function better by starting class later in the morning may choose a period 2-7 schedule.
 Busses do not arrive for period 2; therefore students selecting a 2-7 schedule would need their own transportation to school for second period.

 Because athletic practice sometimes begins during period 7, 7th period class may not be an option for athletes.
 Seniors behind in credits may be required to take a seven period day to earn additional credits toward graduation.
 Parents and students should be aware that if they select the 7th period option they will not be able to opt out after school starts because staff allocation and assignments will have already been contracted.
-For more information about the 7-period day, please call the Counseling Office at (209) 848-7111.
+For more information about the 7-period day, please call the Counseling Office at 848-7111.

 Students should do homework each night, turn in their assignments, and apply themselves to the academic content we offer.
 Students need the support of their parents.
 Encourage your child to use some kind of Tracker/Organizer regularly.
 Students should be writing their assignments as well as any upcoming assignments/quizzes/tests in the Tracker daily.
 Set aside time for homework each day - even if your student says he/she has no homework.
 If progress reports show less than satisfactory results, clamp down.
 Students having trouble in a class should take advantage of opportunities for extra help.
 All of our teachers will help during their office hours or by appointment.
+We also offer tutoring after school with OHS staff members in our Chromebook Lab and writing support during lunch in our Academic Literacy Center.

-For course sign-ups, please call the school at (209) 847-3007 or the Oakdale High School Counseling Office at (209) 848-7111.
+If you have questions about scheduling and course sign-ups, please call the school at 847-3007 or the Oakdale High School Counseling Office at 848-7111.